ARSYEDA/RREFconverter/README.txt

-rref stands for reduced row echelon form the conditions for this are that all 0 rows need to be at the bottom, the leading coefficient of a row must be 1,
-pivot columns (column with a rows leading coefficient, aka pivot) can only have 0's in positions other than pivot position.
+rref stands for reduced row echelon form the conditions for this are that all 0 rows need to be at the bottom, the leading coefficient of a row must be 1 with all 0's ahead of it. pivot columns (column with a rows leading coefficient, aka pivot) can only have 0's in positions other than pivot position.